 CPE Requirements for CPAs in Tennessee

-The requirement for licensed CPAs to complete continuing professional education goals is endorsed by the American Institute of Certified Public Accountants (AICPA) and enforced by state Boards of Accountancy, all with the purpose of ensuring licensees are able to provide quality service within the accounting industry.
-However, since different Boards of Accountancy are responsible for setting and enforcing individual state requirements, the stipulations set forth vary from one location to another, and it is vital for CPAs to understand the governing rules for the continuing professional education requirements within their jurisdiction.
+Ultimately, state Boards of Accountancy are responsible for enforcing AICPA license renewal CPE requirements.
+And all for the purpose of ensuring licensees provide quality services within the accounting industry.
+However, different Boards are responsible for setting and enforcing individual state requirements.
+And consequently, stipulations vary from one location to another.
+So, Tennessee CPA CPE requirements differ from the rules in other states.
+Consequently, it is vital for CPAs to understand the rules for CPE within their jurisdiction.

-CPAs who live in Tennessee are required to renew their license every two years and must complete 20 hours of professional education per year, with a total of 80 hours completed by the end of the recertification period.
-The table below further explains several important components of Tennessee’s requirements for continued licensure.
+Tennessee CPAs must renew their license every two years and also complete 20 hours of CPE each year.
+However, they must have completed a total of 80 hours by the end of the recertification period.
+The table below further explains several important components of Tennessee’s requirements for licensure.

 Tennessee CPA CPE Requirements and Recertification Deadlines